 Increasing pressure for development of houses and industry is making even fewer of those bridleways and byways available.
 Ancient 'green lane' bridleways, byways and unsurfaced roads are being tarmaced as access roads or cycle tracks and engulfed by new development spreading into the countryside.
-Motor traffic increases with new development or change of use so roads become even less safe for riders and carriage-drivers (equestrians) to use to access any surviving motor-free routes.
+Traffic increases with new development or change of use so roads become even less safe for riders and carriage-drivers (equestrians) to use to access any traffic-free routes there may be.
 Riders are also increasingly excluded from verges by creation of foot-cycleways - segregated provision for other vulnerable non-motorised users but equestrians are excluded and forced into the carriageway.
-Historically verges have provided a refuge and could, if mown, provide a safe route away from motor traffic, to the benefit of all.
+Historically verges have provided a refuge and could, if mown, provide a segregated route.

-Economic value
+Economic Value

-The horse industry is a major contributor of \pounds 5 billion to the economy from 726,000 horses in Britain,3 so \pounds 6,887 per horse distributed through a wide range of businesses, particularly in rural areas, mostly small to medium enterprises.
+The horse industry is a major contributor of $\pounds 5$ billion to the economy from 726,000 horses in Britain, so $\pounds 6,887$ per horse distributed through a wide range of businesses, particularly in rural areas, mostly small to medium enterprises.
 Areas with good networks of traffic-free routes will attract more horse owners and therefore boost the local economy.